-- Most clients receive 1 HOT meal daily.

-Some of our clients will also receive a

-FROZEN meal every Wednesday and

-Thursday, in ADDITION to the daily HOT

-meal, due to nutritional needs.
-Please

-ensure they receive BOTH meals, if

-applicable.

-- Make visual contact with the client or someone in the house as meals cannot ever be left.
-Tap "DELIVERED" on the app when the meal is delivered.

-- 3. If a client is not home to receive a meal, tap the "NOT DELIVERED" box.

-- 4. Deliver the extra meal to the next eligible client [give like meal to like meal, i.e. give Hot Lunch GA to next client with Hot Lunch GA].
+- Most clients receive 1-2 HOT meals daily.
+Some of our clients will also receive a FROZEN meal every Wednesday and Thursday, in ADDITION to the daily HOT meal, due to nutritional needs.
+Please ensure they receive BOTH meals, if applicable. - 2.
+Make visual contact with the client or someone in the house as meals cannot ever be left.
+Tap "DELIVERED" on the app when the meal is delivered. - 3.
+If a client is not home to receive a meal, tap the "NOT DELIVERED" box. - 4.
+Deliver the extra meal to the next eligible client, give like meal to like meal.
 To do this, on the client receiving the extra meal, tap Extra Meal box, be sure to add notes in the Driver Comment's field in the app indicating whose meal you gave to that client, then tap the delivered button.

-The above procedures are required so that we may utilize government funding and/or verify receipts of meals by our Case

-Managed clients, or answer a client's question regarding delivery on a specific date.

-REMEMBER to return the insulated tote bags, vehicle signage, and the tablet to the site.
+Only tap extra meal for meals given to the client above what is assigned in the app. - ★ The above procedures are required so that we may utilize government funding and/or verify receipts of meals Case Managed clients, or answer a client's question regarding delivery on a specific date. - REMEMBER to return the insulated tote bags, vehicle signage, and the tablet to the site.